Handling forms and paperwork

 Be trained in remote area first aid and have a remote area first aid certificate if you are conducting fieldwork in a remote area (see section 22 of the ANU’s procedure for working safely away from campus).
 You should therefore undertake the FAHR04 First aid: remote area course if you are conducting fieldwork in a remote* area (see the end of this section for a definition, as well as for some important notes).
 The remote area course is essentially the regular, two-day (sometimes referred to as ‘advanced’) first-aid course, with a third day tacked on to cover ‘remote’ first aid; this means it is a three-day course, and it is usually delivered over three weeks.
 We will not send you on this course unless you have passed your TPR or, if you have not yet cleared your TPR milestone, your supervisor approves your attendance (contact the PhD Academic and Research Skills Advisor for details).
-Check the training catalogue in, and enrol via, ISIS.
+Check the training catalogue and enrol.
 You may need a budget code as well as additional registration information, in which case you should email the PhD Academic and Research Skills Advisor for said code.
-If you cannot register via ISIS, then email <email@example.com> and let them know what course you want to attend.
+If you cannot register, then email email@example.com and let them know what course you want to attend.

 Complete the online Travel approval form in eForms at least two weeks prior to departure.
 If you are planning to visit a high risk destination, please advise the HDR Administrator.
 See Travel approval and the ANU’s Procedure: Travel to high risk destinations for more information.